jankaluza/spectrum/munin-plugin.markdown

 If you want to use a different directory, you can use the environment variable "base" to specify a different one.
 If you do not want to monitor all instances, you can use the environment variable "cfgs" to monitor only those named explicitly by a comma-seperated list.
-If you give an absolute path "base" will not be used.
-This more thorough example configuration would only monitor xmpp.cfg and irc.cfg in /usr/local/etc/spectrum as well as /root/etc/icq.cfg.
+If you give an absolute path, "base" will not be used.
+This more thorough example configuration would only monitor xmpp.cfg and irc.cfg in /usr/local/etc/spectrum as well as /root/etc/icq.cfg:

 	[spectrum_*]
 	user spectrum